tomasprinda/ventricle_segmentation/README.md

 # Ventricle Segmentation Coding Challenge

 Creating data pipeline and training pipeline for left ventricular blood pool  (myocardium) semantic segmentation from DICOM MRI images left.

+Created for the purpose of the interview, focused on creating machine learning pipeline to train and evaluate the model.
+The purpose is not to make best performing / fast model.

 ## Install
 Project is organized as a python package.
 So first you should install it, best with development mode.